Who we are:

 June, TBD: Giants Game

-Mentors are required to meet their mentee twice per month for one academic year (September 2016 to June 2017).
+Mentors are required to meet their mentee two to three times per month for one academic year (September 2017 to August 2018).
 We are looking for individuals who will gain the satisfaction of forming a new friendship and support a youth as they set both academic and personal goals for their future.

 Age requirement: 21

-Mentor training will scheduled by the Mentor Program Coordinator based on the potential mentor's availability
+Mentor training will be scheduled by the Mentor Program Coordinator based on the potential mentor's availability

 Must provide (2) references

 Must provide a copy of car insurance if you have a vehicle